-Use the "Multiplex" setting on the "Audio Adjust" 50 menu to select "Main" or "Sub".
+Use the "Multiplex" setting on the "Audio Adjust" 55 menu to select "Main" or "Sub".

-■ The IRI functions don't work
+■ The GI functions don't work

-To use RI, you must make an RI connection and an analog audio connection (RCA) between the component and AV receiver, even if they are connected digitally.
+To use RI , you must make an RI connection and an analog audio connection (RCA) between the component and AV receiver, even if they are connected digitally.
+22 While Zone 2 or Zone 3 is selected, the RI functions don't work.
+22

-■ The functions System On/Auto Power On and Direct Change don't work for components connected via RI
+■ The functions System Off/Auto Power On and Direct Change don't work for components connected via RI